cwebbtw/mewbase/docs/introduction.md

 ![Filter and Identifcation functions](images/ProjectionFilterIdentify.png)

 * The Filter Function describes which incoming raw events should be ignored by this projection
 * And the Identifcation Function assigns each incoming event to a document in the binder.
-It transforms an event into an index String, identifying document the event is related to.
+It transforms an event into an index String, identifying which document the event is related to.

 You must also provide a Projection Function.
 This is a [pure function](https://en.wikipedia.org/wiki/Pure_function) that determines the next value of a document in the binder.